nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 ### Out of hours: {#out-of-hours}

-* The ‘Out of hours’ reports will continue to come into the current solution during Cutover.
+* The ‘Out of hours’ reports will continue to come into the current system during Cutover.

-* You will need to keep a copy of each for scanning into the new solution once live.
+* You will need to keep a copy of each for scanning into the new system once live.

 ### Summarisation and routine data entry:  {#summarisation}

-* Do not do summarisation and routine data entry during the ‘Cutover’ period as the data will not be transferred to the new solution.
+* Do not do summarisation and routine data entry during the ‘Cutover’ period as the data will not be transferred to the new system.

 <!-- [Removed]
 {%- capture lesson_learnt_2 -%}